 Social proof is a psychological phenomenon where people look to the behavior and opinions of others to guide their own decisions and actions.
 When they see evidence that others have had positive experiences with a product or service, it naturally carries more influence than the company’s claim.

 Social proofs can come in different forms: testimonials, endorsements, media coverage, certifications, and awards.
-Mix these elements into your marketing deck to make it more authentic and persuasive.
+Mix these elements into your marketing plan deck to make it more authentic and persuasive.

 Tips When Creating a Marketing Deck